Abortion, Spontaneous: Pregnancy loss by any cause before 22 weeks of gestation.

 Menopur ®: Commercially manufactured.
 It is a urinary LH injectable medication with some FSH availability as well used in IVF stimulation cycles

 Menses: A “period”.
 Cyclic (monthly) flow of blood (menstruation) signifying ovulation, but failure to achieve pregnancy.
-Onset of bleeding is considered cycle day 1.
+The onset of bleeding is considered cycle day 1.

 Oligospermia: Low concentration of sperm in the ejaculate.